aetheris-ai/aibom-generator/README.md

 This is the official GitHub repository for the **AI SBOM Generator** — an open-source tool for generating AI Software Bills of Materials (AI SBOMs) in [CycloneDX](https://cyclonedx.org) format.

 🚀 **Try the tool live:**

 👉 [SBOM.Aetheris.ai](https://sbom.aetheris.ai/)
-🔖 Boockmark and share this link: [https://sbom.aetheris.ai](https://sbom.aetheris.ai)
+🔖 Bookmark and share this link: [https://sbom.aetheris.ai](https://sbom.aetheris.ai)

 ---

 ## 📦 What It Does